satellite-image-deep-learning/techniques/README.md

 - [PolSARFormer](https://github.com/aj1365/PolSARFormer) -> Local Window Attention Transformer for Polarimetric SAR Image Classification

 #
-## 35. NDVI - vegetation index
+## NDVI - vegetation index

 Normalized Difference Vegetation Index (NDVI) is an index used to measure the amount of healthy vegetation in a given area.
 It is calculated by taking the difference between the near-infrared (NIR) and red (red) bands of a satellite image, and dividing by the sum of the two bands.
-NDVI can be used to identify areas of healthy vegetation and to assess the health of vegetation in a given area.

-- Calculated via band math `ndvi = np.true_divide((ir - r), (ir + r))` but challenging due to the size of the imagery
+NDVI can be used to identify areas of healthy vegetation and to assess the health of vegetation in a given area. `ndvi = np.true_divide((ir - r), (ir + r))`

 - [Example notebook local](http://nbviewer.jupyter.org/github/HyperionAnalytics/PyDataNYC2014/blob/master/ndvi_calculation.ipynb)